open-telemetry/build-tools/semantic-conventions/CONTRIBUTING.md

 We use [`pip`'s `requirements.txt`](https://pip.pypa.io/en/stable/reference/requirements-file-format/) and [`setuptool`'s `setup.cfg`](https://setuptools.pypa.io/en/latest/userguide/declarative_config.html) for dependency management.
 Build and Runtime dependencies should be enumerated in the `setup.cfg` file's `install_requires` section.
 Dependencies exclusive to Development may go in the `dev-requirements.txt` file.

-To add a new dependency, add it as a new line in either of the relevant `requirements` files
+To add a new dependency, add it as a new line in either of the relevant `requirements` files.

 ### Testing